Needlepointers.com Logo

 Flip once more and glue/staple the last two outmost sections.
 This is a finished section.3D Paper Snowflake Tutorial - Finished Section

-Repeat the above process with the remaining 6 pieces of paper squares.
+Repeat the above process with the remaining six pieces of cut paper squares.

 Step 4: Joining Sections of the 3D Paper Snowflake